 Acquired by Providence in 2014 for approximately $393 million, Matrix has strengthened its strategic value through a variety of initiatives under the Matrix and Providence leadership teams.
 In 2015, Matrix generated $217.4 million of revenue and operating income of $22.1 million, which included $29.5 million of depreciation and amortization.

-The Goodwin team advising Frazier included partners Chris Nugent (Private Equity) and Jennifer Bralower (Debt Finance) and associates Michael Andrescavage, Matthew Cognetti (Private Equity), Kevin Grumberg (Debt Finance) with assistance from partner Bill Weiss and associates Kyle Pine and Alexander Plaum (Tax).
+The Goodwin team advising Frazier included partners Chris Nugent (Private Equity) and Jennifer Bralower (Debt Finance) and associates Michael Andrescavage, Matthew Cognetti (Private Equity), Kevin Grumberg (Debt Finance) with assistance from partner Bill Weiss and associate Kyle Pine (Tax).

 For more information on the transaction, please view the press release.